Enhancing Patient Communication: The Importance of Double-Checking in Spanish

 These little check-ins don’t take much time.
 But they do so much:

 You don’t need perfect grammar.
-You need presence, curiosity, and a few go-to phrases you feel confident saying.
+What’s important is presence, curiosity, and a few phrases you feel comfortable using.

 Let's Create Your Spanish Plan

-At Fluency Lab, we know your schedule is packed.
-That’s why we created the Free Spanish Roadmap Planning session, a one-on-one call where we get to know your needs, your role, and how much time you actually have.
+At Fluency Lab, we understand your schedule is packed.
+That’s why we created the Free Spanish Roadmap Planning session.
+This one-on-one call helps us understand your needs, your role, and how much time you actually have.

-You’ll get a short language assessment (don’t worry, it’s not a test!), we can discuss the results during our talk, and after it you will get a personalized PDF with strategies and resources, and honest guidance on what to work on first—whether you join our program or want to go solo for now.
+You’ll receive a short language assessment (don’t worry, it’s not a test!).
+We can discuss the results during our talk, and afterward, you will get a personalized PDF with strategies and resources.
+It also includes guidance on what to work on first—whether you join our program or wish to go solo for now.

 Because Spanish shouldn’t feel like another burden.
 It should feel like a bridge.